GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

 1. Wait for your pods to be up and running.

 1.  **This step is optional**.
-Only if you generated your own SAN web https cert and key.
+Only if you generated or provided your own SAN web https cert and key.
 Load your web https certs and keys.

     | certificates and keys of interest in https | Notes                                      |
     | ----------------------------------------  | ------------------------------------------ |